open-ephys/onix-docs/source/Hardware Guide/PCIe Controller/overview.rst

 - Low-latency closed-loop capabilities (headstage dependent;
   typically < 100 µs)

-Host Module
+FMC Module
 -------------------------
-The `ONIX FMC Host <https://github.com/open-ephys/onix-fmc-host>`__ module provides a host interface for serialized headstages and miniscopes, as well as general purpose analog and digital IO.
+The `ONIX FMC Module`
+provides an interface for serialized headstages and miniscopes, as well as general purpose analog and digital IO.
 It is a VITA-57.1 compliant mezzanine board that uses high pin-count FMC connector.
 In combination with a base FPGA board, it provides host PC communication.